lino-framework/book/docs/team/prerequisites.rst

   (You should have followed the `Tutorial <https://docs.djangoproject.com/en/dev/>`_) You know what a :xfile:`settings.py` file is.
-- You know most about Django's model layer : the ``Model`` class, the field types, executing database queries
+- You know most about Django's model layer : the ``Model`` class, the field types, executing database queries, ...

 Git